 - Hands-free voice activation option

-The range on these walkie-talks is pegged to be around 36 miles, and that's accurate if you're in a wide-open field with nary a blade of grass to obstruct the signal.
-In real life, as in out in the field, you'll get slightly less range but it's still impressive, and voices are always clear and free of static.
+The range on these walkie-talkies is pegged to be around 36 miles, and that's accurate if you're in a wide-open field with nary a blade of grass to obstruct the signal.
+In real life, as in out in the field, you'll get slightly less range, but it's still impressive, and voices are always clear and free of static.

 Midland also gets high marks for including an NOAA weather scan, weather alerts, and an SOS button.
-These safety extras and the extended range of the Midland make this a solid choice for outdoor enthusiasts, including hunters, boaters, climbers, hikers, and those who fish.
+This feature set is on par with the best emergency radios.
+The Midland's safety extras and the extended range make this a solid choice for outdoor enthusiasts, including hunters, boaters, climbers, hikers, and those who fish.
 Thanks to the hands-free mode, you can clip this walkie-talkie on your jacket and work with your hands while holding a conversation.
 Score!

 Credits — The team that worked on this guide